 "Beamline Display Board" (BDB) is placed at each beamline to inform everyone what kind of experiments are in progress at the branch beamlines.
 Detailed explanation of BDB is in a web page:

 Every experimental group should post a copy of the pre-submitted "Declaration of introduction of samples/chemicals into the Photon Factory" form on the BDB.
 The accepted form can be found at the main entrance of the experimental hall.
-Please fill in the name and phone number of a member of your group to act as an emergency contact.
 Other safety notices such as "On Baking", "Laser Beam Operation" etc. should also be displayed when appropriate.
 Contact information of a member who is currently responsible in your experiments should be input to the "PF Experiment Information Management System" [accessible only in KEK].